aleen42/PersonalWiki/Programming/JavaScript/webgl/three/create_a_scene/create_a_scene.md

 render();
 ```

 This will create a loop that causes the renderer to draw the scene 60 times per second (**60fps**).
-Using `requestAnimationFrame` has a number of advantages than using `setInterval`, and the most important one is that it pauses when the users navigates to another browser tab, which will save processing power and battery lif
+Using `requestAnimationFrame` has a number of advantages than using `setInterval`, and the most important one is that it pauses when the users navigates to another browser tab, which will save processing power and battery life.